Nitinkr18/app_dev/README.md

 ## Acknowledgments

-Special thanks to the [Hugging Face](https://huggingface.co/) team for their excellent transformers library and to the Flask community for the Flask framework.
+Special thanks to the Google Cloud Platform team for providing the infrastructure for hosting the ML model and to the Flask community for the Flask framework.